nventive/UnoApplicationTemplate/doc/Testing.md

-﻿## Testing
+﻿# Testing

+For more documentation on testing, read the references listed at the bottom.

+## Unit testing

-We use [xUnit](https://www.nuget.org/packages/xunit/) to create the tests.
+- We use [xUnit](https://www.nuget.org/packages/xunit/) to create the tests.

-- You create a test as a `Fact` like this:
+  You create a test as a `Fact` like this:

     ```csharp
     [Fact]
-    public async Task ItShouldDoSomething()
+    public async Task It_Should_Do_Something()
     {
         ...
     }
     ```

-We use [FluentAssertions](https://www.nuget.org/packages/FluentAssertions/) to assert the result of a test.

-- You assert the result of a test like this:
+- We use [FluentAssertions](https://www.nuget.org/packages/FluentAssertions/) to assert the result of a test.
+You assert the result of a test like this:

     ```csharp
     result.Should().NotBeNull();